 Page 3: Additional Roles of Families

-Overseeing all educational, health, and related services for the purpose of communicating and coordinating the care of his or her child|
+Overseeing all educational, health, and related services for the purpose of communicating and coordinating the care of the child

 Understanding the medical issues surrounding the child and his or her disability or medical condition and communicating to others involved in the child’s care as well as navigating insurance coverage, denials, and appeals

-Speaking out in the best interest of his or her child|
+Speaking out in the best interest of the child

-|Inclusion Specialist||Ensuring that his or her child is included in typical classroom activities and daily routines as much as possible
+Ensuring that the child is included in typical classroom activities and routines as much as possible

-Creating continuity by easing the transition between teachers, grades, schools, and post-school environments (e.g., secondary school, work)|
+Creating continuity by easing the transition between teachers, grades, schools, and post-school environments (e.g., college, vocational school, employment)

-Assisting in planning for his or her child’s future (e.g., secondary school, work, financial arrangements) by exploring all areas of interest, aptitude, strengths, and needs
+Assisting in planning for the child’s future (e.g., college, employment, financial arrangements) by exploring all areas of interest, aptitude, strengths, and needs

 For Your Information